Find, Format, and Customize NPSP Reports

 - Check the filters by clicking Edit and then Filters.
 The report is filtered on Total Gifts greater than $0.00, which gives Sofia a complete view of all NMH donors.

-4. Customize the report by adding a filter for Volunteer Hours greater than 0 to see all contacts who are both donors and volunteers.
+- Customize the report by adding a filter for Volunteer Hours greater than 0 to see all contacts who are both donors and volunteers.
 Add that column to the report using the Outline tab.
+(If you don't have V4S installed in your Salesforce org or Trailhead Playground you won't see the Volunteer Hours field.)

-6. Use the Save As button to save the new 'Donor and Volunteer' report to the Private Reports folder.
+- Use the Save As button to save the new

 With minimal effort, Sofia is able to adapt an existing NPSP report to get the specific answer she needed.